 In 2012, Feldman’s final season in Texas, his peripherals (3.87 xFIP, 2.3 fWAR) were far outweighed by poor overall results.
 After complaining about his role in relief, Feldman was thrust into the rotation fairly early on — after Colby Lewis and Neftali Feliz went down with season-ending injuries — posting a 5.09 ERA in 123.2 innings.
 It wasn’t only that, though.
 Just as it’s been for nearly the entire duration of his career, there just seemed to be a sheer hopelessness surrounding him every time he touched the ball.
 The defense behind him looked lackadaisical and disinterested, and perhaps that played some minor role in why his predicted ERA (reflected by his xFIP and SIERA) were so much lower than his actual ERA was.
 Scott Feldman was the bad luck loser on one of the most promising, most talented, most underachieving teams the Rangers have ever fielded.

 So it came as no real shock after the season that the Rangers brass decided to pass on his $9.25M option in favor of exercising his exceptionally cheap $600K buyout.

 I’m not going to lie, I’ve never particularly cared for Scott Feldman.
 I’ve always perceived him as something of an outcast, and when we’re talking about projectable pitching moving forward, yeah, there’s just not a whole lot of confidence I can draw from Feldman.
 I’m happy he got a solid contract from a National League team that’s not expected to compete for another year.
 It looks like the perfect place for him to start anew, to maybe recapture some of that old 2009 magic, and make a few Rangers fans reconsider what exactly they’ve been missing from him all along.

-Topics: Scott Feldman
+Tags: Scott Feldman